omercankoc/swift-handbook/Fundamental/ControlFlow.md

 2 3 4 5 6 7 8 9 10
 ```

-- Get values by end index in Array.
+- End Index in Array
 ```swift
 for index in base[...5]{
     print(index)